naggie/sd01/README.md

 # Protocol

 sd01 is deliberately minimal.
 It just exposes the IP address and the port of a particular named service.
-Note that device descriptions, names and capabilities are deliberately left out; this should be implemented as an API on the service itself.
+Note that device descriptions, names, versioning and capabilities are deliberately left out; this should be implemented as an API on the service itself.

 sd01 works nicely with an RPC mechanism such as gRPC.